httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 When presented with a request that contains one or more client hint header fields, servers can optimize the response based upon the information in them.
 When doing so, and if the resource is cacheable, the server MUST also generate a Vary response header field (Section 7.1.4 of {{RFC7231}}) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 Servers MUST ignore hints they do not understand nor support.
+There is no mechanism for servers to indicate clients that hints were ignored.

 Furthermore, the server can generate additional response header fields (as specified by the hint or hints in use) that convey related values to aid client processing.